 There are some areas of the world where there are a limited number of launch stations.
 In such cases, the resources may be available to procure transmitters that can free some of the band for other uses.
 Australia is one case where the full band is not required and the administration has elected to use a portion of the band for other radio communication services.
 Therefore, spectrum may be available in some countries for other uses, but in a number of regions of the world, the entire band is required for MetAids operations.
-The WMO concluded that the entire 401-406 MHz band is required for MetAids operation for the foreseeable future and also accepted that standard radiosonde operations in the 400.15-401 MHz band would not be possible because co-channel sharing with satellite services is not feasible.
+The WMO concluded that the entire 400.15-406 MHz band is required for MetAids operation for the foreseeable future and also accepted that standard radiosonde operations in the 400.15-401 MHz band may not be possible in the future because co-channel sharing with satellite services is not feasible.

-3.6.5 Use of the 1 688.4-1 700 MHz band
+3.5.5 Use of the 1 668.4-1 700 MHz band

 The situation in the 1 668.4-1 700 MHz band is different from the 401-406 MHz band.
 In particular, though the entire band is allocated to MetAids, the band is also allocated to the MetSat service on a co-primary basis.
 Co-channel MetAids and MetSat operations are not compatible and significant band segmentation has already occurred.
 MetAids cause significant levels of interference to the MetSat ground stations.
-Use of the 1 680 MHz band varies around the world, but in several parts of the world (North America and Asia), only the 1 675-1 683 MHz sub-band may be available for MetAids operations.
-In discussing MetAids requirements in 1 668.4-1 700 MHz, it must kept in mind that only a portion of the band is usually available.
+Use of the 1 680 MHz band varies around the world, but in several parts of the world (North America, Europe and Asia), only the 1 675-1 683 MHz sub-band may be available for MetAids operations.
+In discussing MetAids requirements in 1 668.4-1 700 MHz, it must be kept in mind that only a portion of the band is usually available.
 Most countries can conduct operations in 7-8 MHz of spectrum, while there are a number of countries where upwards of 15 MHz is still required to support operations.

-3.6.6 Requirements for the retention of both bands
+3.5.6 Requirements for the retention of both bands

 The availability of both RF bands to MetAids operations is judged critical for continued successful meteorological operations.
 First, in a number of countries in Europe and North America, both bands are necessary to fill the spectrum requirements of MetAids operations, given the existing sharing arrangements with other services.
 Synoptic, research, and defence MetAids operations cannot be satisfied with the availability of just one of these bands.
 In addition, each band provides unique characteristics required for different types of MetAids operations.
 The band 401-406 MHz offers a lower propagation loss.
 This propagation loss provides advantage in parts of the world where high winds result in long slant ranges between the base station and the radiosonde.
 The lower propagation loss also allows use of simpler, smaller receive antennas for tracking the flight.
-MetAids operations in this band use a form of radio navigation (GPS, LORAN-C) for measurement of winds since a RDF antenna would be prohibitively large.
+MetAids operations in this band use a form of radio navigation (GNSS) for measurement of winds since a RDF antenna would be prohibitively large.
 For either budgetary and/or national security reasons, some administrations choose to use the band 1 668.4-1 700 MHz.
-RDF MetAids eliminate the need for radio navigation circuitry.
+For this band, RDF MetAids eliminate the need for radio navigation circuitry.
 This reduces the cost of the expendable devices.
-Some countries operate their MetAids systems that are independent of international NAVAID/GPS systems as such, these systems may not always be available.
+Some countries operate their MetAids systems that are independent of international NAVAID/GNSS systems as such, these systems may not always be available.

-3.7 Future trends
+3.6 Future trends